FAQ

 3, Where can I pick up / leave the bike?

-Hai Van Pass has no fee.
+Hai Van Pass rentals have no drop off fee.

 We don’t deliver bikes to hotels as we need to give you information about the rental and arrange payment and contracts so you always pick up and return bikes at our shop.